walkerofmargins/alfred-todoist/README.md

 # Instructions
 ### 1. Pre-requesites
-Alfred for MacOS required Alfred Powerpack required before using A Todoist Premium license is required before using
+Alfred for MacOS required Alfred Powerpack required before using: https://www.alfredapp.com/ A Todoist Premium license is required before using: https://todoist.com/r/andy_wingrave_errvgl

 ### 2. Download and install workflow
 Download the workflow from github